 * International flights;

-* Intra-China transportation (air, high-speed train, and coach);
+* Intra-China transportation (air, high-speed train, and coach if applicable);

 * 4-5 stars hotel accommodation (based on double occupancy);

 * Meals mentioned in the itinerary and featuring regional specialties;

 * All visits and admission fees including entertainment shows listed unless otherwise stated;

 * Service charge for all guides & bus drivers, USD200 p.p. ; * Hotel porter fees , USD24 p.p. ; * Optional tour in Bangkok: Siam Niramit Show & Dinner (18:00-21:30 dinner buffet + Show), USD60 p.p.(any payment made after departure, the price will be USD80 p.p.) ; * Hong Kong optional tour, USD120 p.p.(any payment made after departure, the price is HK $980 p.p.) ; * Indonesia Visa USD $35 p.p. (paid upon arrival);